arnoldliaoILMN/LaunchSpace/README.md

 - Python2.7
 - A number of Python modules, details in the dependencies.pip file found in the repository
 - sqlite3
-- The BaseSpace Python SDK:
+- The BaseSpace Python SDK: (in a directory above Launchspace)

 https://developer.basespace.illumina.com/docs/content/documentation/sdk-samples/python-sdk-overview